pathinandini7-beep/dual-axies-of-solar-tracking-system/README.md

-# dual axies of solar tracking system
-# Solar Tracking System  ## Project Overview The Solar Tracking System is designed to automatically adjust the position of a solar panel according to the direction of maximum sunlight.  ## Objective To improve the efficiency of solar energy collection by continuously aligning the solar panel toward the light source.  ## Components Used - Arduino Uno - LDR Sensors - Servo Motor - 10K Ohm Resistors - Jumper Wires - Solar Panel  ## Working Principle LDR sensors detect the intensity of sunlight from different directions.
-Arduino compares the sensor readings and controls the servo motor.
-The servo motor rotates the solar panel toward the direction having higher light intensity.  ## Technologies Used - Arduino - Embedded C/C++ - LDR Sensor - Servo Motor  ## Applications - Solar power generation - Solar charging systems - Renewable energy systems  ## Future Scope The system can be enhanced by using dual-axis tracking and IoT-based monitoring.
+# Dual-Axis Solar Tracking System

+## Project Overview

+The Dual-Axis Solar Tracking System automatically adjusts the position of a solar panel according to the direction of maximum sunlight.

+## Objective

+To improve solar energy collection by continuously aligning the solar panel with the strongest light source.

+## Components Used

+- Arduino Uno
+- LDR Sensors
+- Servo Motors
+- 10K Ohm Resistors
+- Jumper Wires
+- Solar Panel

+## Working Principle

+LDR sensors detect sunlight intensity from different directions.
+The Arduino compares the sensor readings and controls the servo motors accordingly.

+The dual-axis mechanism allows the solar panel to move in two directions, helping it maintain better alignment with the sunlight.

+## Technologies Used

+- Arduino
+- Embedded C/C++
+- LDR Sensors
+- Servo Motors

+## Applications

+- Solar power generation
+- Solar charging systems
+- Renewable energy systems

+## Future Scope

+The system can be enhanced with IoT-based monitoring, energy measurement, and remote control features.